tkoletsky1973/YieldLoop/docs/appendices/APPENDIX_H_GOVERNANCE_ADVISORY.md

 ## H.11 Legal and Operational Disclosures

-This advisory and governance framework:
+This advisory framework:
-- Does not create employment, partnership, or fiduciary relationships
+- Does not create employment, contractor, partnership, agency, or fiduciary relationships
-- Does not grant ownership, equity, or revenue rights
+- Does not grant ownership, equity, revenue rights, or profit rights
-- Does not constitute an investment offering
+- Does not constitute an investment offering or solicitation
-- Does not guarantee compensation or continued participation
+- Does not guarantee compensation, bounties, invitations, or continued participation
+- May be modified or discontinued prospectively at the YieldLoop team’s discretion

 Participation is voluntary and subject to change.